CottageLabs/jct/markdown/apidocs.md

     "started" : "<start timestamp of the request>", "ended" : "<end timestamp of the request>",
+    "took" : "<the time in ms between request start and end (on the server, not including travel time)>", "journal" : [
+      {
+        "id": "<journal issn>",
+        "title": "journal title",
+        "issn" : ["<all of the matching issn's for this journal>"] },
+      ...
+    ],
-    "took" : "<the time in ms between request start and end (on the server, not including travel time)>", "journal" : [{"id": "<journal issn>", "title": "journal title", ...}], "funder" : [{"id": "<funder ID>", "title": "funder title", ...}], "institution" : [{"id": "<institution ROR>", "title": "institution title", ...}], "checks": ["permission","doaj","ta","tj"]
+    "funder" : [{"id": "<funder ID>", "title": "funder title", ...}], "institution" : [{"id": "<institution ROR>", "title": "institution title", ...}], "checks": ["permission","doaj","ta","tj"]
   },
   "compliant" : true/false, # (if there is any compliant: "yes" result, this is true.
-Otherwise false.
-  "results" : [
+Otherwise false.), "retention" : true/false, # (If a check was made for retention.), "results" : [
     <route responses as per the above>
   ]